How to Configure Selenium Stealth to Avoid Detection

 Core Stealth Configuration Parameters

 The stealth() function accepts multiple boolean flags and string overrides that directly alter browser fingerprinting.
-Key parameters include lang, vendor, platform, webgl_vendor, renderer, fix_hairline, and run_on_insecure_origins.
-Properly aligning these values with a realistic browser profile prevents mismatched fingerprinting.
-Always inject stealth immediately after driver initialization but before navigating to any target URL to ensure patches apply to the first request.
+Key parameters include languages, vendor, platform, webgl_vendor, renderer, fix_hairline, and run_on_insecure_origins.
+Align these values with a realistic browser profile to prevent fingerprint mismatches.

 Advanced Fingerprint Masking & Proxy Integration